ikfoundation.org

 Promoting Natural & Cultural History

-It is quite rare to find preserved 18th century textiles in Sweden of this category and if so, hard to evidence any origin from the East Indies.
-Fine woven cottons or silks may for instance originate from the East and later on the patterning was printed by a Stockholm manufacturer and there after sold on for local or national consumption.
-Another possibility was that the raw material was imported and the cloth woven as well as printed by Swedish manufacturers, which for many years was preferred by the country’s mercantile economy and widely extended sumptuary laws.
+It is rare to find preserved 18th-century textiles in Sweden of this category, and if so, it is hard to find evidence of any origin from the East Indies.
+Fine woven pieces of cotton or silks may, for instance, originate from the East, and later on, the patterning was printed by a Stockholm manufacturer and thereafter sold for local or national consumption.
+Another possibility was that the raw material was imported, and the cloth was woven as well as printed by Swedish manufacturers, which for many years was preferred by the country’s mercantile economy and widely extended sumptuary laws.

-A decade earlier in 1750 to 1752, the Linnaeus’ Apostle Pehr Osbeck worked as ship’s chaplain on another Swedish East India Company ship destined for Canton.
-For instance in the trading stores it was possible to buy single pieces of woven cloth for the private use of the Chinese as well as the Europeans.
+A decade earlier, from 1750 to 1752, the Linnaeus’ Apostle Pehr Osbeck worked as ship’s chaplain on another Swedish East India Company ship destined for Canton.
+For instance, in the trading stores, it was possible to buy single pieces of woven cloth for the private use of the Chinese as well as the Europeans.
 That was best done ‘in the porcelain street, which is the broadest in the whole town…’ where one could buy silk fabrics, silk stockings, handkerchiefs, ribbons and cotton cloth in September 1751.
-In the same year he also listed all sorts of goods which were possible to purchase in Canton, including handkerchiefs and some enlightening notes about imported fabrics from India via the British East India Company. ‘…Quilts, cotton-tick at four or five mess, stockings, handkerchiefs, &c. are plentiful here…Fine chintz, Madras linen, Madras handkerchiefs, &c. are likewise to be had at Canton; the English ships bring them to that place; but they are very dear, since they are second or third hand goods.’
+In the same year, he also listed all sorts of goods that could be purchased in Canton, including handkerchiefs and some enlightening notes about imported fabrics from India via the British East India Company. ‘…Quilts, cotton-tick at four or five mess, stockings, handkerchiefs, &c. are plentiful here…Fine chintz, Madras linen, Madras handkerchiefs, &c. are likewise to be had at Canton; the English ships bring them to that place; but they are very dear, since they are second or third-hand goods.’

-A third Linnaeus’ Apostle, Pehr Kalm was not part of the Swedish East India Company travels, but as an informative comparison he kept a meticulous travelling account during his journey via Norway and England to the North American colonies in 1747 to 1751.
+A third Linnaeus’ Apostle, Pehr Kalm, was not part of the Swedish East India Company travels, but as an informative comparison, he kept a meticulous travelling account during his journey via Norway and England to the North American colonies from 1747 to 1751.
 Among many necessary items and clothing needed, he purchased handkerchiefs in London on more than one occasion.
-The origin of the purchase is unknown, probably English woven fabrics, but even East Indian qualities is a possibility.
+The origin of the purchase is unknown, probably English woven fabrics, but even East Indian qualities are a possibility.

 Sources: